-Challenge the stigma that perpetuates barriers and prevents access to necessary support and medical services.
+- Challenge the stigma that perpetuates barriers and prevents access to necessary support and medical services.

 - Connect with compassionate, concerned, and courageous congressional representatives, policy professionals, legal advocates; plus engage with creative and educational outreach projects supporting worker and survivor inclusion.

 So – Why?
 Why do I do this?

-	Well – Yes!
+Yes!
 I want to change the world.
 My world.
 Maybe your world.
 Originally – back in 2003 when I completed my BA senior study – I wanted to contribute dialogue to “right the wrongs” I witnessed and experienced in the black market as a migrant sex worker.